I love good anthologies. A good comics anthology is one that provides you with a multi-faceted exploration of a theme or topic. This

 Most of the rest of the tales are merely riffing off the notion of organized crime.
 Peter Kuper gives us one of his silent, mosaic-like stories.
 Jamie Delano and Randy DuBurke give us a corporate tale, while Dave Gibbons explores post-Soviet Russian mafia business practices.
 David Lloyd gives us a tale from the perspective of a drug lord's guard dog who gets recruited by the police (it's much cooler than it sounds).
 Scott Cunningham and Danijel Zezelj take a look at the Men in Black as a form of the ultimate gangster.

 Perhaps the best story here is the one by Ed Brubaker and Eric Shanower, which shows us how a group of bored suburban teens got turned into master cat burglars by the local life guard.
-This story reminded me of their classic collaboration 'An Accidental Death', which I now really want to read again.
+This story reminded me of their classic collaboration 'An Accidental Death

 In all, this is a very skillful and interesting collection.
 I know that it's long out of print, but it's worth hunting for on some comic store shelves.